 Dr. de la Cova’s cross-disciplinary work analyzes the biological and skeletal impact of social marginalization, incorporating methods from biological anthropology, history, sociology, cultural anthropology, public health, and medicine.
 Her research program, which is reflected in her publications, examines skeletal health disparities amongst African American and Euro-American indigents born during the Antebellum (1822-1860), Civil War (1861-1865), and Reconstruction (1866-1877) time periods, focusing on the relationship between race, culture, socioeconomic status, environment, migration, social marginalization and salubrity.
 Her current projects focus on the biological impact of the Great Migration, institutionalization, and social marginalization, as well as the social origins of anatomical collections and the social stigma of dissection.

 Dr. de la Cova’s other projects focus on trauma patterning, the cultural history of dissection, Civil War health, and anthropological thought in the Sherlock Holmes stories.

 Referred Articles and Chapters:

-Forthcoming Muller JL, Pearlstein KE, de la Cova C. Dissection and Documented Skeletal Collections.
-In K Nystrom (ed.)
-Bioarchaeology of Dissection.
-New York: Springer.
+Muller JL, Pearlstein KE, de la Cova C. 2016.
+Dissection and Documented Skeletal

-2014 de la Cova C. The biological effects of urbanization and in-migration on 19th-century-born African Americans and Euro-Americans of low socioeconomic status: An anthropological and historical approach.
-In M. K. Zuckerman (ed.), Are Modern Environments Bad for Human Health?
+de la Cova C. 2014.
+The biological effects of urbanization and in-migration on 19th-century-born African Americans and Euro-Americans of low socioeconomic status: An anthropological and historical approach.
+In MK Zuckerman (ed.)
+Are Modern Environments Bad for Human Health?
 Revisiting the Second Epidemiological Transition.
-New York: Wiley-Blackwell.
+Malden: Wiley-Blackwell, pp. 243-266.

 Provost Social Science Grant, “Embodying trauma and disease in 19th-century-born African American and Euro-American females in cadaver collections, $18,848